Search This Blog

 Bluebeard's Eighth Wife (1938)

-While in France, an American millionaire (Gary Cooper) falls head over heels for the daughter (Claudette Colbert) of a penniless French aristocrat (Edward Everett Horton).
+While in France, a surly American millionaire (Gary Cooper) falls head over heels for the daughter (Claudette Colbert) of a penniless French aristocrat (Edward Everett Horton).
 He proposes, she accepts but on the eve of their wedding, she discovers he's been married seven times before!
+Based on the play LA HUITIEME FEMME DE BARBE BLEUE by Alfred Savoir and directed by Ernst Lubitsch (THE SMILING LIEUTENANT).
 The pedigree to this one is pretty good.
-The great Ernest Lubitsch directing a script by Billy Wilder and Charles Brackett with Cooper and Colbert in the leads but a promising start that anticipates a witty, sophisticated comedy with that Lubitsch touch runs out of steam about halfway through the picture.
+In addition to the great Lubitsch, the script is by Billy Wilder and Charles Brackett with Cooper and Colbert in the leads but a promising start that anticipates a witty, sophisticated comedy with that Lubitsch touch runs out of steam about halfway through the picture.
 Once Cooper and Colbert get married it becomes a tiresome exercise with Colbert holding on to her virginity while Cooper deploys several attempts to consummate the marriage.
 Colbert is charming but Cooper is very awkward here.
-The large supporting cast is good though including David Niven who has one good scene, Franklin Pangborn and Elizabeth Patterson.
+The large supporting cast is good though including David Niven who has one good scene, Franklin Pangborn, Warren Hymer (very good as a punch drunk prizefighter), Leon Ames and Elizabeth Patterson.

 Delete